TOSIT-IO/TDP/onboarding/README.md

 - Deploy a TDP cluster locally
 - Evaluate the product

-In 1 sentence: You setup TDP locally and evaluate it
+In 1 sentence: You spend one hour and understand what TDP is :)